Dan Housego

 Daniel Mark Housego (born 12 October 1988) is an English cricketer who last played county cricket for Gloucestershire and is a right-handed top order batsman.

-Dan Housego was educated; first at Moulsford Prep School, Oxford, then at The Oratory School, Woodcote.
+Dan Housego was educated at Moulsford Prep School, Oxford and The Oratory School, Woodcote.
 He attended the Middlesex Cricket Academy.
 He made his first-class debut versus Derbyshire in August 2008, aged nineteen.

 He played youth team football for Oxford United and won the Under-12 national 200m championship.
 He has also played for Berkshire in the Minor Counties Championship on numerous occasions.

 He represented Middlesex in 15 first-class matches (2008–2011) and 5 Twenty20 matches (2008–2009).
 He left the staff after the end of the 2011 season.

 On 25 January 2012, Housego joined Gloucestershire on a three-year deal, taking him to the end of the 2014 season.
 Housego had previously been at Gloucestershire as part of their youth academy.